davmac314/dasynq/README.md

 # Dasynq

 Dasynq is an event loop library similar to libevent, libev and libuv.
-Like other such libraries, it is crossplatform / portable.
-Unlike most other such libraries, it is intended to be completely usable in a multi-threaded client program, and it is written in C++; furthermore the API is designed to allow the creation of extremely robust clients.
+Similar to other libraries, it is crossplatform and portable.
+Contrasting to other libraries, it is completely usable in a multi-threaded client program, and is written in C++.
+Furthermore, the API is designed for the the creation of extremely robust clients.

-The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (in theory - only tested on OpenBSD!) as well as Mac OS X.
+The existing backends includes **epoll** and **kqueue**, meaning that it works on Linux as well as various BSDs (in theory - only tested on OpenBSD!) and Mac OS X.

 *Dasynq is currently in a pre-release state*.
-The build system and documentation are not yet complete.
-The implementation is largely complete but has not been widely tested in production and has some minor known issues.
+The build and documentation are not yet complete.
+The implementation is essentially complete but has not been widely tested in production and has some minor known issues.

 ## Event loops

 An event loop library provides a means for waiting on events that occur asynchronously.
-One good example is network input/output; in a server with multiple client connections, a mechanism is needed to wait until data is available, or until it is possible to write data, to one or more of the current connetions (and to be able to identify _which_ connections are ready).
-An event loop library such as Dasynq provides such functionality.
+One good example is network input/output.
+In a server environment with multiple client connections, a mechanism is needed to wait until data is available, or until it is possible to write data to one or more of the current connetions (and to be able to identify _which_ connections are ready).
+An event queue library such as Dasynq provides such functionality.

-Note that an event loop generally supports managing various different kinds of event.
-Dasynq currrently can be used for sockets and pipes (more generally, for file descriptors which provide suitable semantics, which includes various kinds of device handle), as well as for POSIX signals, and for child process status notifications (termination etc).
+Note: An event loop generally supports and manages various types of events.
+Dasynq currrently can be used for sockets and pipes (more generally - for file descriptors, which provide suitable semantics and includes various kinds of device handles), as well as for POSIX signals, and child process status notifications (termination etc).
 It also supports one-shot and periodic timers.

-Dasynq is fully multi-threaded, allowing events to be polled and processed on any thread, unlike nearly every other event loop library (some of which are thread-safe, but which require that events be polled from a single thread).
+Dasynq is entirely multi-threaded, allowing events to be polled and processed on any thread, unlike similar event loop library (some of which are thread-safe, but which require that events be polled from a single thread).

 There are _some_ limitations on the use the Dasynq API in a multi-threaded application.
-However, when used in a single-thread application, the API is just about as straight-forward as the API of most other event loop libraries.
+However, when it is used in a single-thread application, the API is just about as clear-cut as any API from similar event loop libraries.

 ## Distinguishing features